Which city is cheaper, Paris or Warsaw?

 Warsaw is generally not very walkable.
 Many sights are spread out, so walking between attractions isn't always the best option.

-In Warsaw, many people enjoy the shopping and museums that this under-rated destination offers.
+In Warsaw, many people enjoy the shopping and museums that this historical destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 Paris is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.